ocaml/dune/doc/dune-files.rst

 dialect
 -------

 A dialect is an alternative frontend to OCaml (such as ReasonML).
-It is described by a pair of file extensions, one corresponding to interfaces and one to implementations.
+It's described by a pair of file extensions, one corresponding to interfaces and one to implementations.

-A dialect can use the standard OCaml syntax or it can specify an action to convert from a custom syntax to a binary OCaml abstract syntax tree.
+A dialect can use the standard OCaml syntax, or it can specify an action to convert from a custom syntax to a binary OCaml abstract syntax tree.

 Similarly, a dialect can specify a custom formatter to implement the ``@fmt``